SagedaMason/Student-Development/README.md

 Here is a link to a short video that explains what clean "good" data is in less than 15 minutes.
 Because I found this information very useful, I will be undergoing my first attempt to clean the data located in the spreadsheet posted above.
 This video stands out to me because it is short, clear and concise.
 I want to test if the information I learned in this video will suffice in my data cleaning stage.
 In other words, will I be able to upload "good" data into a database, Power BI, after my first cleaning attempt?

-Durind this attempt, I focused on the following.
+During this attempt, I focused on the following.

 Remove "totals."
 The database will calculate those.

 Remove null cells by deleting rows/columns and filling in informatuon that needed to be repeated.

 Results are here https://docs.google.com/spreadsheets/d/1oElXtanXMpARm0_FkpQjBjKVrR6ZHwU2Hq74l2dCx-Q/edit?usp=sharing.
 This spreadsheet is being cleaned currently.
+# Attempt 2: Create and Insert Data into Table in SQL.
+Although I've inserted the data into a spreadsheet, I'm going to create a table and insert the data into SQL.
+Below is the code.

+CREATE TABLE student

+test_id INT PRIMARY KEY
+grade level VARCHAR(3),
+test type VARCHAR(30),
+standards VARCHAR(10),
+accuracy INT,
+total points INT,
+correct points INT,
+incorrect points INT,
+domaind VARCHAR(3),